 While collision and comprehensive insurance aren’t required by the Ontario government, drivers who finance a vehicle purchase may find this coverage required by the financing agency as a condition of the loan.
 Unless a driver can finance all costs related to a collision or loss to their vehicle, some level of these optional classes is usually prudent.

-Collision insurance covers most anything that happens while a car is on the road.
-Comprehensive insurance takes car of incidents that are usually non-driving, such as fire, vandalism or theft.
+Collision insurance covers almost anything that happens while a car is on the road.
+Comprehensive insurance takes care of incidents that are usually non-driving, such as fire, vandalism, or theft.
 A type of coverage called All Perils combines aspects of collision and comprehensive insurance in a single policy endorsement.

 Driving in Clarington Ontario